annedroid/MLAKSDeployment/README.md

 4. [DockerHub](https://hub.docker.com/) account.
 5. [Azure account](https://azure.microsoft.com).

-The tutorial was developed on an [Azure Ubuntu DSVM](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro), which addresses the first three prerequisites.
+The original tutorial was developed on an [Azure Ubuntu DSVM](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro), which addresses the first three prerequisites.
+I have modified it using the Windows DLVM (Deep Learning Virtual Machine).

 ## Setup
 To set up your environment to run these notebooks, please follow these steps.
 They setup the notebooks to use Docker and Azure seamlessly.
-1. Create a _Linux_ DSVM.
+1. Create a _Linux_ DSVM.(If you already have a DSVM or DLVM, you can use it as well) - Make sure it is spun up and all updates are patched.
 2. In a bash shell on the DSVM, add your login to the `docker` group:
    ```
    sudo usermod -a -G docker <login>